Waste Tide: Writing background

 The story takes place in the imaginary Silicon Isle.
 The Chinese word 硅屿 for Silicon Isle shares a similar pronunciation with Guiyu (Chinese: 贵屿) in Mandarin.
-In the real world, Guiyu is a town in the Shantou prefecture of Guangdong province in southern China.
-And it is Shantou where Chen Qiufan was born and grew up before he entered Peking University.
+In the real world, Guiyu is a town in the Shantou prefecture of Guangdong province in southern China; Shantou is also where Chen Qiufan was born and grew up before he entered Peking University.

-Situated on the South China Sea coast, Guiyu got famous in the global environmentalist community for its reception of E-waste.
-The town held the record for being the largest E-waste site up to 2013.
+The novel is based on the electronic waste recycling site in Guiyu, which at the time of the novel's writing was a symbol of the toxicity of consumer electronics, and, as academic Jessica Imbach writes, "the capitalist exploitation of informal and cheap labour in the Global South."
+Guiyu held the record for being the largest E-waste site up to 2013.
 Though some residents got rich by electronic recycling, pollution became serious in the town.

 Talking about the background of writing the novel, Chen said: Choosing my hometown as background to write the story, is related to my thinking of China.
 To depict the pain of changing China, is just because I desire for she getting better gradually.

 Setting

 Waste Tide depicts a dystopian China in the post-2020 era.
+It is a cyberpunk setting.
 On Silicon Isle, the large electronic waste recycling industries are controlled by local lineage associations.
 Migrant laborers, known to the locals as "waste people," are exploited by three families of Silicon Isle natives in a toxic environment that destroys their health.
 The waste people dismantle plastic and electronic parts from cybernetic implants and augmentations, robots, and other discarded pieces of advanced technology.